unrealwork/atsd-use-cases/how-to/database/historize/README.md

 WHERE received > NOW() - INTERVAL 1 HOUR
 ```

-For the detailed statistics (grouped by customer) we will adopt the `customer_` prefix and will add the customer name to the list of column in the `SELECT` expression.
+For detailed statistics (grouped by customer), adopt the `customer_` prefix and add the customer name to the list of column in the `SELECT` expression.

 ```sql
 SELECT customer, SUM(amount) AS customer_amount, COUNT(amount) AS customer_count